iot-maker/ttn-decoder-tabs-dw/README.md

-# TTN decoder for KLAX electricity meter sensors
+# TTN decoder for Tabs door and window sensors

-This repo contains a fully featured decoder for [KLAX electricity meter LoRaWAN sensor](https://alpha-omega-technology.de/klax-der-lorawan-faehige-optokopf).
+This repo contains a fully featured decoder for Tabs door and window sensor(putURLhere).

 It decodes all types of messages the sensor sends into easy to use JSON objects.